-Cécile McLorin Salvant’s album Mélusine, is due March 24, 2023, on Nonesuch Records, with vinyl to follow May 19.
+Cécile McLorin Salvant’s album Mélusine, was released March 24, 2023, on Nonesuch Records, with vinyl out May 5.
 Mélusine features a mix of five originals and interpretations of nine songs, dating as far back as the twelfth century, mostly sung in French along with Occitan, English, and Haitian Kreyòl.
 Here is an animated video for the album track “D’un feu secret,” Michel Lambert’s 1660 air de cour, made by Amanda Bonaiuto:

 The new album’s songs tell the story of the European folkloric legend of Mélusine, a woman who turns into a half-snake each Saturday as a result of a childhood curse by her mother.
 Mélusine later agrees to marry Raymondin on the condition that he never see her on Saturdays.
 He agrees but is ultimately convinced by his brother to break his promise, piercing his wife’s door with his sword and finding her naked in the bath, half snake, half woman.
 When she catches him spying on her, she turns into a dragon and flies out the window, only to reappear every time one of her descendants is on their deathbed.

 “I think what I try to do is more akin to revealing secrets than telling stories,” Salvant says.
 “Revealing secrets is also the snake’s role in the Garden [of Eden].
 The snake brings secrets, knowledge, pain, and mayhem.”